MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-system-app-function-calling.md

 # Function calling in AI

-The model has access to a variety of tools that enable it to perform additional features.
+The model has access to various tools that enable it to perform extra features.
 Currently, these tools include Code Interpreter, Knowledge retrieval, and Function calling.

-The Function calling tool allows you to describe functions to the Assistant and have it return the function that must be called along with its respective arguments.
-The function to be called and arguments depend on the user input.
-The function calling tool is used to extract key information from natural language and use it as arguments for your functions.
+The concept of function calling enables you to provide a description of functions to the Assistant.
+In response, the Assistant identifies the appropriate function that needs to be invoked, along with the necessary arguments.
+The specific function and its corresponding arguments are determined based on the user's input.
+The function calling tool plays a crucial role in this process.
+It's designed to parse essential details from user's natural language input and utilize these details as arguments for the functions you've defined.
+This way, it bridges the gap between human language and programmatic functions, making the interaction more intuitive and user-friendly.

-There are many scenarios that you can use function calling for:
+There are many scenarios that you can use function calling for, such as:

-- A scenario could be determining the intent of the input.
+- To help determine the intent of the input.
   - If you have two functions, “Document lookup” and “Item lookup” and the input is “I need the items from the last invoice”, the intent would be to document lookup as it needs the last invoice.
   - Another example would be “I need two red bicycles”, now the intent would be item lookup, as it needs to find what corresponds closest to red bicycles.

-An end-to-end scenario would be something like, you receiving an email to purchase some items.
+An end-to-end scenario for you receiving an email to purchase some items, would look something like this:

 1. Determine the intent of the email.
-  If it is just a regular email, they’d like to purchase items etc.
+  If it's just a regular email, they’d like to purchase items etc.
-2. Extract contact information if the contact does not exist.
+2. Extract contact information if the contact doesn't exist.
-3. Extract what items they would like to purchase and create an invoice
+3. Extract what items they would like to purchase and create an invoice.

 ## Function calling - AOAIChatMessages codeunit